Home › About

 What we are not

-CDL Prep Hub is not affiliated with the FMCSA, AAMVA, or any state Department of Motor Vehicles.
+CDL Pass Lab is not affiliated with the FMCSA, AAMVA, or any state Department of Motor Vehicles.
 We do not issue Commercial Driver's Licenses, Commercial Learner's Permits, medical certificates, or TSA security threat assessments.
 For the actual license, you must go through your state's DMV (linked from each state hub page).

 Found a question that's wrong?